leonnorfleet/UCLAble/README.md

 # UCLAble---CS35L-Group-Project
 Repo for CS35L Group Project

+While in the client/ directory, run the command <npm install>

 How to run server code:
-  1. cd into the server directory
+  1. cd into client/server_files/
-  2. run the command <npm install>
   3. go to the shared MongoDB project
   4. Database Access => add new database user => remember the username and password
   5. Database => Connect => Drivers => copy the connection string and replace the <username> and <password> fields